spatie/docs.spatie.be-old/resources/views/laravel-server-monitor/v1/monitoring-basics/writing-your-own-checks.md

 Writing your own checks is very easy.
 Let's create a check that'll verify if `nginx` is running.

-Let's take a look at how to manually verify if nginx is running.
+Let's take a look at how to manually verify if Nginx is running.
 The easiest way is to run `systemctl is-active nginx`.
 This command outputs `active` if Nginx is running.

 <img src="/images/server-monitor/nginx.jpg">